-Celebrate the 168th anniversary of the Bishop Hill Colony and the 118th year of the Old Settler’s Association.
+Celebrate the 171st anniversary of the Bishop Hill Colony and the 121st year of the Old Settler’s Association.
 Enjoy a traditional chicken dinner, the High Society Band Concert and program featuring Bishop Hill Colony descendants’ speakers.
 Sunday a reunion of students and teachers from the Bishop Hill Colony School takes place and memories are shared.
 Hours: 11:30 am to 3 pm.

 Heralded as one of the largest arts and crafts fairs in the Midwest, the MIP Arts & Crafts Fair features over 200 vendors - both indoors and outdoors in Milan, Illinois just a few minutes from Rock Island and Moline in the Quad Cities.
 You are sure to find a treasure to take home with you!
-Handcrafted items can be found for the inside of your home, your outdoor gardens, and even items to wear and use.
-Make your plans to attend the annual MIP Arts & Carts Fair.
-If you like to attend arts and crafts fairs, this is one you won't want to miss.

 Music and fun for the entire family, participate in musical workshops, jamming sessions and a barn dance with instructions provided.
 Main stage concerts are held in Village Park.
-Main Stage Events begin at 11 am, Maypole procession at 4 pm, and Barn Dance at 7 pm.
+Main Stage events begin at 11 am, Maypole procession at 4 pm, and Barn Dance at 7 pm.